 In a closely-held corporation, the same persons may be both shareholders and lenders.
 If all the shareholders agree to loan money to the corporation in the same relative amounts as the number of shares that they own, the corporation's capital structure would not differ no matter what amount they all agreed to lend.
 Suppose that five persons form a corporation, and each purchase \$100 worth of common stock.
 Each also agrees to loan the corporation \$100,000.
 The corporation has \$500,500 of capital with which to operate.
 It would matter little if each shareholder purchased \$100,000 worth of stock and loaned the corporation \$100.
-The corporation would still have \$500,500 of capital with which to operate.
-Each shareholder would own one-fifth of the corporation in either event.
+Stock and loaned the corporation \$100.
+The corpor